jojojoelelel/IEMDIP2023S2-Moodify/README.md

 # GitHub Workflow - Pushing your code to the remote repository
 As much as possible please make sure your code runs correctly before pushing to the repository.

-Pull main branch (make sure it is most updated) → Create a new local branch → Make your code changes → Push to new branch in interns' repository → Review/Proof that it works → Create a pull request
+Pull main branch (make sure it is most updated) → Create a new local branch → Make your code changes → Push to new branch in repository → Review/Proof that it works → Create a pull request

-## Ensure that you are on the **main** branch of the interns' repository by running `git status`, and have pulled the latest changes from the remote :
+## Ensure that you are on the **main** branch of the repository by running `git status`, and have pulled the latest changes from the remote :
 `git pull`

 ## Create a new branch locally :